 Renata Lawson has a USSF "D" license and National Youth License.
-She has been coaching for 18 years with Copper Mountain, Utah Soccer Alliance and Sparta United including recreation, academy, and competition teams.
+She has been coaching since 2000 with Copper Mountain, Utah Soccer Alliance and Sparta United including recreation, academy, and competition teams.
 She ran a successful off-track soccer camp at the South Jordan Rec Center for 5 years and co-directed the U-8 academy in 2015.
 Currently, she is the Director of Coaching for Copper Mountain Soccer Club, and coaches two teams.
 Renata played soccer through high school in southern California and then with Cypress College in Orange County, California.
 She also played several years with the Mayhem competitive women’s team here in Utah and countless indoor leagues.
 Renata would like to see players learn good technique and come to appreciate the tactics of this beautiful game.
 Players should have fun, work hard, and develop a confidence in themselves on and off the field.

 Fredy Martinez, a native of El Salvador, has played soccer most of his life.
 He holds a USSF "C" license, played for "Brigham Young University", played and coached in the Utah Major Division, retired from playing to coach his sons.
 Fredy is one of the most successful coaches in Utah having participated in six Utah State Cups winning 5 and coming second in 1.
 One of his Sparta United teams that was recognized as one of the best teams in the Western US., participated in top tournaments in the US.
 In 1997, his team participated in an international tournament in France.